 I would never want to have somebody sell their business and a year later think “That was a really really stupid thing to do”.

 They understand that selling a company is a very personal decision that isn’t necessarily financially driven.

 People sell (their businesses) because the landscape of their life changes.
 Something else changes in their life, their goals change or the opportunity landscape changes.

 Over the years, Mark has realized that helping people sell their business has a great impact on their lives but helping them find their life mate matters a lot more.
 That’s why he has recently bought CatholicSingles.com.
-He recognizes that it is very satisfying to know that you create an environment where people meet each other and get a purpose to their lives outside of business.
+He recognizes that it is very satisfying to know that you create an environment where people meet each other and get a purpose in their lives outside of the business.

 Work-life balance tip: stick to your priorities

 Mark’s tip for work-life balance is to stick to your priorities and keep a perspective on life.
 The rest is simply time management.